-Jennifer Knuepfer, Psy.D., Group Coordinator & Staff Psychologist
+Jennifer Knuepfer, Psy.D., Group Coordinator and Staff Psychologist

 Dr. Knuepfer received her doctorate from Roosevelt University.
 She uses an integrative approach within a multicultural and feminist framework, incorporating elements from psychodynamic, interpersonal, and cognitive theories.
 Her areas of interest include multiple identity development, depression, anxiety, grief and loss, trauma, childhood and recent sexual assault, Adult Children of Alcoholics, substance use, eating concerns, relationship issues, and couples therapy.
 She enjoys working with students from diverse backgrounds and members of the LGBTQA community.

-Michael McPartland, Psy.D., Outreach Coordinator & Staff Psychologist
+Michael McPartland, Psy.D., Outreach Coordinator and Staff Psychologist